top of page

 Our fly camping set up is simple and designed for minimal impact on our environment.
 We offer a combination of fly camping options: Our amazing Tentsile Tree tents, which give you the feeling you are sleeping on air, albeit with a bit of rolling around!
 Our Canvas Bell Tents for cooler seasons and our North Kenya see through mozzie dome tents perfect for the hot dry seasons.

 All fly camps are hosted by a guide and manned by an armed ranger/s at night while guests are sleeping for additional safety.
-Children must be accompanied by an adult in their party in order to fly camp.
+Children must be accompanied by an adult in their party in order to fly camp, we cannot accept children under 18 without parental supervision.

 Fishing